tomansley/SimpliListViews/README.md

 * <b>Use Message Channel - </b>Indicates whether the component should send messages when records are selected.
 This value only needs to be false in situations where many list view components are on the same page.
 If unsure....set to true!

 ### List View Configuration</b>
 These settings affect individual list views in the SFDC org.
 They would typically be set at a user level after the list view has been created.
-The settings are found in the List View Configs object.
-Each config has a set of parameters that can be set based on needs.</p>
+The user can change these settings by clicking on the list views admin button when viewing the list view.
+The settings data itself is found in the List View Configs object.
+Each config has a set of parameters (each corresponding to a configuration) that can be set based on needs.</p>
 * <b>Additional Fields - </b>Holds the API field names of additional fields that should be displayed in the list view.
 This is handy for setting fields which might not be available in the standard list view builder.
 These fields might include lookup fields outside of those available via the standard Salesforce list view builder.
 * <b>Include All Rows - </b>Indicates whether deleted and archived records should be included in list view results.
 * <b>Return Size - </b>Indicates the number of rows that should be returned.
 This value is defaulted to 250.
 The higher this value, the more page performance will be reduced.